AliaksandrChachura/rsschool-cv/cv.md

 # 1.Name
-### Aliaksandr chachura
+### Aliaksandr Chachura

 # 2.Contacts
 ### Email: skif198560@gmail.com
 ### Tel.: +375-29-361-30-98

 # 3.Summary
 ### The main purpose become a good specialist in Front-end developing.
 I would like to take more skills in this direction.
-Although I haven`t enaugh experience in programming, I`m ready to study all the time to improve my skills.
+Although I haven't enaugh experience in programming, I'm ready to study all the time to improve my skills.
-### In the beginning of 2019 year I studied in RSSchool, but unfortuantly I couldn`t graduated from it, my training lasted only 1,5 stages.
-And now I`m trying to complete this education.
+### In the beginning of 2019 year I studied in RSSchool, but unfortuantly I couldn't graduated from it, my training lasted only 1,5 stages.
+And now I'm trying to complete this education.

 # 4.Skills
 ### Good level of Java Script, can build an enviroment for application, know such tools as WebSocket, WebPack.
 Can work using Git.
 Have knowledge of HTML and CSS.